MetOffice/simulation-systems/source/Development/temp_logicals.rst

 .. important::

-    Prior to a PR containing a temporary logical being committed to the trunk, the developers is expected to open a new Issue which removes the logical after a fixed period.
+    Prior to a pull request containing a temporary logical being committed to the trunk, the developers is expected to open a new Issue which removes the logical after a fixed period.
 This acts as an memory aid that the logical needs to be removed in due course.